Omnipod Pump

 Time Drift

-The pod will expire when it thinks it has been 80 hours.
-The pod clock may drift a few seconds with respect to phone time during the pod life.
-The Expiration time gets updated when the pod reports how long it thinks it has been since it was activated.
+The Pod will expire when it thinks it has been 80 hours.
+The Pod clock may drift with respect to phone time during the Pod life.
+This can be several minutes.
+The Expiration time gets updated when the Pod reports how long it thinks it has been since it was activated.

 Pod Details¶